ksatohds/nmfkc/README.md

 ## Example

-Three datasets are used in examples.
+Four datasets are used in examples.
 - iris
 - basketball players and statistics
 - CanadianWeather
+- PimaIndiansDiabetes2

 ### iris
 ``` r